About the North Shore Choral Society

 Here's the North Shore Choral Society singing Pleasure Tunes My Tongue, a William Billings tune.
 This arrangement by composer Anne Heider was commissioned in celebration of the NSCS's 75th Anniversary, and recorded at our February 12, 2011 Gala concert.

 Founded in 1936, the North Shore Choral Society is the oldest choral organization on the North Shore.
 The Society is an independent, self-governing body, incorporated as a non-profit organization in 1978.
-It takes this as its credo: The North Shore Choral Society explores, studies, and performs a wide range of choral music for the enrichment and enjoyment of its singers and audiences.
+It takes this as its credo: The North Shore Choral Society explores, studies, and performs a wide range of choral music for the enrichment and enjoyment of its singers and audiences, and pursues opportunities for educational outreach and engagement in the community through various partnerships.
 To achieve this goal, the Society prepares and presents three or more concerts each year, relying on authentic performances that use not only the composers' original vocal scores but also their designated instrumentations.